microsoft/nni/docs/en_US/Tuner/BuiltinTuner.md

 **Installation**

 SMAC need to be installed by following command before first use.
+As a reminder, `swig` is required for SMAC: for Ubuntu `swig` can be installed with `apt`.

 ```bash
 nnictl package install --name=SMAC
 ```

+**Known limitations:** Currently, the tuner has only been tested and working on Ubuntu.

 **Suggested scenario**